-The return temperature S5 can be limited, for example not to be too high.
-If so, the desired flow temperature at S3 can be adjusted (typically to a lower value), thus resulting in a gradual closing of the motorized control valve.
-Furthermore, the return temperature limitation can be dependent on the outdoor temperature.
+The return temperature (S5) to the district heating supply should not be too high.
+If so, the desired flow temperature can be adjusted (typically to a lower value), thus resulting in a gradual closing of the motorized control valve.

+Furthermore, the return temperature limitation can depend on the outdoor temperature.
 Typically, the lower the outdoor temperature, the higher the accepted return temperature.

 In boiler-based heating supply the return temperature should not be too low (same adjustment procedure as above).

-If the measured room temperature (directly connected temperature sensor ESM-10 (S2) or Remote control unit ECA 30 / 31) does not equal the desired room temperature, the desired flow temperature can be adjusted.
+If the measured room temperature (S7) does not equal the desired room temperature, the desired flow temperature can be adjusted.

-The circulation pump P1 is ON at heat demand or at frost protection.
-The circulation pump P1 can be switched OFF when heating the DHW.
-If the system has a changeover valve (P2 / M2) between the heating and DHW circuit, the circulation pump P1 is ON when heating the DHW.
+The circulation pump (P1) is ON at heat demand or at frost protection.
+The circulation pump (P1) can be switched OFF when heating the DHW (dependent priority).
+If the system has a changeover valve (P2) between the heating and DHW heating circuit, the circulation pump (P1) is ON when heating the DHW.